 Although the ’93 poster is bad, it’s probably the best pick out of the bunch in terms of having some character added to the design rather than slapping the acts all in one paragraph style.

 Although I can appreciate setting the festival name in a larger, more playful hand-drawn font that uses the colours from the Glastonbury icon mark.
 Apart from that, the rest of the poster is easily forgettable.

 2003 – Hit

 A decade later and with 2003 going down as the fastest-selling Glastonbury to date, with all tickets selling out in 24 hours.
-This poster definitely arrived to the scene in some fashion, which looking back was a welcoming change from the older artwork which had become visibly outdated in such a short time.
+This poster definitely arrived at the scene in some fashion, which looking back was a welcoming change from the older artwork which had become visibly outdated in such a short time.